fabricio-p/fabricio-p/README.md

 # Hello, world! 👋

 I am Fabricio Pashaj, a 16 year old coding addict.
 I started to learn HTML by the middle of February, 2020.
-My favourite editor is Vim (just Vim, without the `N` at the begining).
+My favourite and current editor is NeoVim.

 ## Stuff about me

  - I code on an android phone 📱.
- - I don't like GUIs.
+ - I'm not a GUI person.
  - I don't write cross-platform C code unless I have or someone asks me to.
- - I use gruvbox theme.
+ - Gruvbox theme.
  - I like math, physics, biology and chemistry.
- - I like reading books but I hate literature classes.
+ - I like reading books but I hate most of school.
  - Rockets, rocket science and other scientific topics are really **cool**.
- - I like anime and manga but just as an enjoyer.

 ## Experiences